 Other areas of counselling I deal with

 The cost is £50 per session with a few concessionary places available for students and people on a low income.
 I ask for 24 hour’s notice of cancellation of a session or the full fee is payable.
 Sessions are usually on a weekly basis.
-Some occasional telephone counselling sessions are also a possibility.
+Telephone counselling sessions are also available.